Friday, September 12, 2014

 Emotional hysteresis regulates the behavior of intelligent animals

-In emotion-forming animals, brain frequencies represent an "emotional temperature."
-Thus, the degree of irritation, or 'emotional temperature' determines the response.
-For example, at moderate stress, a dog will exhibit a smooth transition of responses, requiring a much larger irritation, cowed to angry.
-On higher stress levels, irritation causes the dog to reach a ‘fold’ point when it suddenly discontinuously snaps through to angry mode.
-Once in ‘angry’ mode, it will remain angry, even if the direct irritation parameter is considerably reduced (just like the heated up elastic material).
-Once reaching a sizable emotional temperature, it will take time until the dog calms down.
-Thus, changes in emotional temperature (the degree of irritation) could result in experienced sudden behavioral changes.
+In emotion-forming animals, the degree of irritation influences behavior.
+For example, at moderate stress, a dog will exhibit a smooth transition of responses, requiring much larger irritation to move from cowed to angry.
+At higher stress levels, irritation causes the dog to reach a 'fold' point, suddenly snapping into angry mode.
+Once in 'angry' mode, it will remain angry even if the direct irritation parameter is considerably reduced.
+This necessary period for the dog to calm down is analogous to the delayed recovery of heated-up elastic material.

-Similarly, catching attitudes from others can lead to social ferromagnetism.
-Social groups exist as emotional ferromagnets.
-A common emotional orientation, in most situations, regulates thinking and behavior.
-This is why social groups tend to shop in the same stores, take similar vacations, vote for the same candidate, and hold the same view on many issues.
-The field directs an individual attitude in almost every problem.
-The collective opinion changes constantly and gradually over time by the experiences and emotional pushes of its members.
+Similarly, adopting attitudes from others can lead to social ferromagnetism.
+Social groups function as emotional ferromagnets.
+A shared emotional orientation guides thinking and behavior in most situations.
+This is why social groups often shop at the same stores, take similar vacations, vote for the same candidates, and hold similar views on many issues.
+The field shapes individual attitudes in nearly every problem.
+The collective opinion evolves constantly and gradually over time due to its members' experiences and emotional influences.

-For example, individual responses to challenges can be better predicted from peers' behavior than personal intention.
-Because social groups have such a powerful influence on behavior, behavioral modification spreads like an infectious disease within the social group.
-This is true even among people who personally do not know each other at all!
-The finding was revealed by a social study for happiness, quitting smoking, and discontent, but in all likelihood, it could be found for many other behaviors and habits as well (Hill, 2010).
-A recent study found that social media groups form a social bubble, limiting the available information to like-minded people and leading to a collective social bias.
-Indeed, recent surprising social changes in many countries (the Brexit, the Arab Spring, Brexit, or the election of Donald Trump) might result from such a collective attitude.
+This shared orientation, guided by the social field, is exemplified by the formation of opinions.
+For example, peers' behavior and personal intentions can better predict individual responses to challenges.
+Because social groups have such a powerful influence on behavior, behavioral modification spreads like an infectious disease within these groups.
+This phenomenon holds true even among people who do not know one another!
+The finding was revealed by a social study on happiness, quitting smoking, and discontent but likely extends to many other behaviors and habits (Hill, 2010).
+A recent study found that social media groups create a social bubble, limiting available information to like-minded individuals and leading to a collective social bias.
+Indeed, recent surprising social changes in many countries (Brexit, the Arab Spring, or the election of Donald Trump) might stem from such a collective attitude.

 Picture credit: Dogs By Peter Wadsworth